kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 The focus of this analysis is to review Apple's business based on its financial statements, and I will not spend too much time talking about its stock price or its valuation.
 But it makes sense to show at least this chart with Apple’s stock price development over the last three years, to give you some historical context.
 One bar in the graph represents one week.

 Apple was **the first company which market capitalization got above $1 trillion.** Unfortunately, it was only for three months in the second half of 2018.
-At the end of 2018 Apples, stocks got hammered together with the rest of the market and particularly technology stocks.
+At the end of 2018, Apple stocks got hammered together with the rest of the market and particularly technology stocks.
 It's market capitalization **dropped to $0.7 trillion**.
 Since then it got to around **$0.9 trillion** in the first quarter of 2019.

 <figure>
     <a href="/assets/images/apple_stock_price_history_2018_3Y.png">